 But then, he goes on to say, “There are different kinds of service” – also referring to spiritual gifts.
-And that’s our word diakonian.
-And the word deacon . . .
-It just means “a waiter of tables.”
-It has the idea of “service.”
+And that’s our word diakonia.
+And the word deacon…it just means “a waiter of tables.”
+It has the idea of just “service.”

 And then, the third word – it says there are different kinds of workings.
 That’s the idea – the Greek word is energematon.
 And I put that there, not necessarily to impress you – although I don’t pronounce them very well.
 But I put it there – can anyone see an English word that might come out of that?
 Energy.

 And so, with the apostle Paul, when he wants to take a framework, he says there are certain, what I could call, “motivational gifts.”
 There are certain passions.
 There are certain drives.
 There are certain ones that every believer has, I will argue.
-And then, he’s gonna say that every one of us will have one of them – and I’ll develop that point in just a minute.
-And then, he’s gonna say, but that one, strong, motivational drive will then be manifested in different arenas of service, or ministries.
+And then, he’s going to say that every one of us will have one of them – and I’ll develop that point in just a minute.
+And then, he’s going to say, but that one, strong, motivational drive will then be manifested in different arenas of service, or ministries.
 And then, as your motivational drive’s primary gift comes out in different ministries, then the effects, or the energy, or the manifestation of what the Spirit of God will do, will show up in the body of Christ in various ways.

 Let me summarize it this way: There are three kinds of spiritual gifts.
 Every believer has one primary motivational gift.
 And by the way, this is not from Sinai.
 And here’s what I mean by that: I’ve read tons of books on spiritual gifts.
 I have studied them all.
 There are lots of people that have lots of good ideas about spiritual gifts.
 Okay?
 This is the paradigm that has helped me the most.
 Okay?